zhangwei217245/ParallelProcessing/zhangwei/mpi_dijkstra/README.md

 return leastPosition;
 }
 ```
-For parallelizing the chooseVertex function the head node (rank_0) provide
+For parallelizing the chooseVertex function the master process (rank_0) provides
-the every other processes with required data to calculate a local minimum,
+all the processes with required data by MPI_Send, and all the processes (including master process)
+will calculate a local minimum of their own and send the position for this local minimum back to master process,
-then the head node receives the calculated local minimum from all other
+then the master process receives all those local minimum positions from all the processes, and by applying offset on
-processes and will calculated the global minimum.
+the positions returned by each process and therefore comparing the elements in `dist[]` array indicated by the positions,
+the master process is able to eventually determine the global minimum element in `dist[]` array and its related position `j`.

+The required data for each process contains:

+		1. part of the `dist[]` array whose length equals to n/p (n = length of `dist[]` array, p = number of processes)
+		2. part of the `found[]` array whose length equals to n/p (n = length of `found[]` array, p = number of processes)

-**The 2nd part:** The for loop which is responsible of calculating the minimum and update the
+**The 2nd part:** The for loop which is responsible of calculating the minimum and updating the
-dist[] array
+`dist[]` array
 ```
 #!c
 for (i = 0; i < n; i++){